Anna Clyne: Biography

-Clyne was appointed Associate Composer with the Scottish Chamber Orchestra from 2019–2022.
+Clyne was appointed Associate Composer with the Scottish Chamber Orchestra from 2019 to 2022.

-Various arts institutions have commissioned and presented Clyne’s work, including the Barbican, Carnegie Hall, Kennedy Center, Los Angeles Philharmonic, MoMA, Philharmonie de Paris, Royal Concertgebouw Orchestra, San Francisco Ballet, and the Sydney Opera House.
+Various arts institutions have commissioned and presented Clyne's work, including the Barbican, Carnegie Hall, Kennedy Center, Los Angeles Philharmonic, MoMA, Philharmonie de Paris, Royal Concertgebouw Orchestra, San Francisco Ballet, and the Sydney Opera House.
 In 2013, BBC Radio 3 commissioned Clyne to write the concert overture Masquerade for the Last Night of the Proms.
 Clyne was nominated for the 2015 Grammy Award for Best Contemporary Classical Composition for her double violin concerto, Prince of Clouds.
 Works for soloist and orchestra form an important part of her output, as is also evident from The Seamstress (2015), a single-movement violin concerto that incorporates a whispered recitation of the poem A Coat by Yeats, and the five movement cello concerto Dance (2019), commissioned by Inbal Segev and recorded by her in 2020.

 Clyne has done several cross-genre collaborations, and has also worked with Yo-Yo Ma, Pekka Kuusisto, Martin Fröst, and Jess Gillam.
 Clyne has explored her interests in visual arts in several projects: five contemporary artworks inspired Abstractions (2016); Color Field (2020), takes inspiration from the artwork of Mark Rothko; and a film collaboration with Jyll Bradley, entitled Woman Holding a Balance (2021).
 Several commercial albums of her music have been released.

-In November 2025 Clynne won an Ivor Novello Award for her piece Orbits for chorus and solo violin.
+In November 2025 Clyne won an Ivor Novello Award for her piece Orbits for chorus and solo violin.

 Clyne is married to the American sound engineer Jody Elff.
-The couple have collaborated on an electronic compositional tool, the Augmented Orchestra.
+Together, Clyne and Elff have created the Augmented Orchestra (AO), a method of sonic manipulation which expands the sound of an orchestra through computer-controlled processes.
+Current works by Clyne using AO include: Wild Geese (2023), The Gorgeous Nothings (2024) and PALETTE (2025).
 The couple reside in rural New York state.